 Day 11.
 April 8, 2026 (Wednesday).
 KOROWAI TRADITIONAL NOMADIC CAMP — MODERN VILLAGE OF KOROWAI — BINAM VILLAGE

-Upon return from the jungle, we load everything to the boat and continue the journey by open motor boat downstream Eilanden River until the village of Binam (it takes around 5 – 6 hours) *.
+After returning from the jungle, we load everything onto the boat and continue traveling by motorboat down the Eilanden River to the village of Binam (approx. 5–6 hours by boat)*.

 Meals included: breakfast, lunch, dinner